shahm10/tiny_search_engine/common/README.md

 Currently, in common directory we have `pagedir.h` which checks and writes the URL, depth, and HTML in the directory.
 This can be used in `crawler` module to further augment the function.

+### pagedir.c
+pagedir.c checks whether the pathname provided is a valid directory and is writable.
+It saves the webpage in the directory.
+It saves the webage's URL, depth, and HTML

+### Usage
+call it inside the `crawler.c`

 ### Compilation

 To compile, type `make`